Tammy Maloney BA, MBA; Social Entrepreneur dedicated to unleashing the self-sovereignty and creativity of all people.

 Tammy has been bringing people together to affect positive change for over 25 years.
-She is uniquely qualified to help unite Albertans towards a shared vision of a compassionate economy that provides meaningful employment for ALL people and respects our natural environment because her education and experience are a balance between the private, public and not-for-profit sectors.
+She is uniquely qualified to help unite Albertans towards a shared vision of a creative interdependent economy that unleashes the self-sovereignty of ALL people and respects our natural environment.

 In 2006, after 20 years in the private sector managing businesses and facilitating change management as a liaison between departments in the oil and gas industry, Tammy left Canada to obtain a Master’s degree in Business Administration (MBA) with a focus in Social Entrepreneurship from the IESE Business School in Spain (ranked #1 in the world by The Economist in 2009).